-If a judge makes a general order to show cause returnable before the Full Court, the registrar, unless a judge otherwise directs, at least 7 days before the day appointed for the return of the order to show cause, is to -
+If a judge makes a general order to show cause returnable before the Full Court, the registrar, unless a judge otherwise directs, at least 7 days before the day appointed for the return of the order to show cause, is to - r.
+629 Part 26 - Relief similar to certiorari, mandamus and prohibition and writs of habeas corpus

-- deliver to the associate to the judge (a) presiding in the Full Court 3 copies of each document required by the Full Court for the purpose of hearing and determining the order to show cause; and - deliver to each of the parties a copy of each of those documents.
+- (a) deliver to the associate to the judge presiding in the Full Court 3 copies of each document required by the Full Court for the purpose of hearing and determining the order to show cause; and - (b) deliver to each of the parties a copy of each of those documents.